 Soju—it’s the drink that’s been enjoyed in Korea since as early as the 13th century.
 It’s a drink utterly timeless, yet criminally overlooked.
 Thankfully, the days of soju being a niche spirit is coming to an end as its popularity has been constantly growing in the past decade, especially with soju mixes.
 More and more local bars, home cupboards, and store shelves stocking up with the stuff.
 HiteJinro, the most recognizable brand and the one you probably picture first when thinking of soju, has even cited double-digit percentage growth in its annual sales as recently as 2017-2019.

 We Filipinos may not be strangers to the Korean spirit, but we’ve only scratched the surface.
 Soju is filled with potential, whether it be for nightcaps, get-togethers, dinners, K-drama binges—you name it.
-We’re already showing you some far-out K-Pop-inspired cocktails in Spirit of Seoul: Soju Cocktail Mixing Class, but in this guide, we’ll show you some more soju mixes you can try at home.
+We’re already showing you some far-out K-Pop-inspired soju cocktail recipes in Spirit of Seoul: Soju Cocktail Mixing Class, but in this guide, we’ll show you some more soju mixes you can try at home.
 Who knows?
 You might just find your new go-to.

 1. Soju Yakult